Iraq–Kuwait border: History

-During the First World War an Arab Revolt, supported by Britain, succeeded in removing the Ottomans from most of the Middle East.
-As a result of the secret 1916 Anglo-French Sykes-Picot Agreement Britain gained control of the Ottoman Vilayets of Mosul, Baghdad and Basra.
+During the First World War an Arab Revolt, supported by the United Kingdom, succeeded in removing the Ottomans from most of the Middle East.
+As a result of the secret 1916 Anglo-French Sykes-Picot Agreement the United Kingdom gained control of the Ottoman Vilayets of Mosul, Baghdad and Basra.
 After a revolt broke out in Iraq that demanded independence, the three Vilayets became mandatory Iraq in 1921, following a previous policy of centralization by Mamluks and Ottomans.
-In 1932, the year that Iraq gained independence, Britain confirmed that the border between Iraq and Kuwait would run along the Wadi al-Batin, as well as confirming that Bubiyan and Warbah islands were Kuwaiti territory, though the precise positioning of the northern straight line segments near Safwan remained imprecise.
+In 1932, the year that Iraq gained independence, the United Kingdom confirmed that the border between Iraq and Kuwait would run along the Wadi al-Batin, as well as confirming that Bubiyan and Warbah islands were Kuwaiti territory, though the precise positioning of the northern straight line segments near Safwan remained imprecise.

-Kuwait gained independence in 1961, though Iraq refused to recognise the country claiming it as part of Iraq, which resulted in a show of force by Britain and the Arab League in support of Kuwait.
+Kuwait gained independence in 1961, though Iraq refused to recognise the country claiming it as part of Iraq, which resulted in a show of force by the United Kingdom and the Arab League in support of Kuwait.
 Following an Iraqi coup in 1963, a treaty of friendship was signed the same year by which Iraq recognised the 1932 border.
 Despite this, the treaty was never ratified thus remained unbinding, and was later rejected by the revolutionary command.
 Over the ensuing decade Iraq often raised the issue of sea access and the traditional claim to Kuwait, most notably in 1973 with the 1973 Samita border skirmish.

-In 1990 Iraq invaded and annexed Kuwait, precipitating the Gulf War which restored Kuwait's sovereignty.
+In 1990 Iraq invaded and annexed Kuwait.
+The invasion instigated the Gulf War, which restored Kuwait's sovereignty.
 In July 1992 the matter of border demarcation was referred to the United Nations, which accurately mapped the boundary and then demarcated it on the ground, following the 1932 line with some minor adjustments.
 The border initially was accepted by Kuwait but not Iraq.
 Iraq accepted the border in November 1994.
 The United Nations Iraq–Kuwait Observation Mission monitored the border during the period 1991–2003.
 Relations between the two states have improved since the fall of Saddam Hussein in 2003.

-In February 2023, Kuwait's foreign minister Sheikh Salem Abdullah Al-Jaber Al-Sabah said Iraq and Kuwait would hold talks aimed at resolving their bilateral maritime border dispute.